 Before we share our opinions, here is a brief overview of what to expect from the Stepbet app.

 After you download the app, you will first link your fitness tracker to the app, and Stepbet will generate two step goals for you based on the recent history found in your fitness tracker.
 One is an Active goal, which you must reach four times during the week.
 The other is a Power goal, a slightly higher step goal which you must reach twice in a week.
-You get one “free” day a week, and these do not roll over.
+You get one “free” day a week, and these do not roll over if you do not use them.

 Every successful player will receive their money back, no question.
 Stepbet will forfeit their percentage of the pot to ensure this.
 But if enough players drop out, Stepbet first claims 15% before dividing the rest among the winners, who will likely make a small profit.